 Interact with an audience (participants, students)

-Looking for new ways to interact with an audience?
-Live voting, quizzes, surveys, games… These interactive elements let you hold your audience’s attention before, during and after your event.
+These interactive elements let you hold your audience’s attention before, during and after your event.

 In a pedagogical context, many innovations enrich the teacher-learner relationship.
 Similar to a virtual classroom or an interactive screen, a teacher can quiz students anytime, collecting the answers and immediately identifying any difficulties.